jackey8616/jackey8616.github.io/source/_posts/AI/logistic-regression-and-its-math.md

 $$

 ### Sigmoid
-Eventually, we found the Log-Odds, and it also been known as Sigmoid.
+Eventually, we found the Log-Odds function, and it is also known as the Sigmoid function.
-As we derivate all the way to here, we are trying to find in probability theory for method which can a mapping the interval of $(-\infty, \infty)$ .
+As we have derived the function up to this point, our goal was to find a method in probability theory that could map the interval of $(-\infty, \infty)$.
-After Odds expends to $[0, \infty)$ via Log-Odds $(-\infty, \infty)$, this is all what we got.
+After going from Odds $[0, \infty)$ to Log-Odds $(-\infty, \infty)$, we have successfully achieved this mapping.

 We use $\sigma(z)$ to presents:
 $$
 \sigma(z) = \frac{e^z}{1 + e^z}
 $$
-Next we will simplify to common form of Sigmoid(Not necessary to do it):
+Next we will simplify it into the common form of Sigmoid(which is not strictly necessary):
 $$
 \begin{align*}
 P = \sigma(z) &= \frac{e^z}{1 + e^z} \\